salu133445/pypianoroll/doc/source/getting_started.rst

 Objects
 =======

 The main objects in Pypianoroll are :class:`pypianoroll.Multitrack` and :class:`pypianoroll.Track` objects.

-A :class:`pypianoroll.Track` object is composed of a piano roll matrix and additional track information (program number, drum indicator and its name).
+A :class:`pypianoroll.Track` object is composed of a piano roll matrix and metadata, including program number, drum indicator and name.

-A :class:`pypianoroll.Multitrack` object consists of a list of :class:`pypianoroll.Track` objects and additional and multitrack information (tempo and down beat information and its name).
+A :class:`pypianoroll.Multitrack` object consists of a list of :class:`pypianoroll.Track` objects, tempo array, downbeat array and metadata.

-For more details, see `here <../multitrack>` and `here <../track>`.

 Examples